Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Introduction

 \section{Introduction}

-Coherent diffractive imaging uses the far-field interference of elastically-scattered light to infer the geometry of a scattering potential via Fourier analysis.
-Since square-law detectors can only make intensity measurements, information about the relative phases $\phi(\vec{m})$ of the scattered waves at pixels $\vec{m}$ is usually lost and any Fourier inversion to real space remains necessarily incomplete \cite{Shechtman_2015}.
-A large section of the x-ray crystallography literature deals with experimental and data processing techniques to retrieve this critical phase information with anomalous scattering, molecular replacement, and direct methods among other techniques.
+Coherent diffractive imaging uses the stationary far-field interference of elastically-scattered light to infer the geometry of a scattering potential via Fourier analysis.
+Since most photodetectors perform an intensity measurement, information about the relative phases $\phi(\vec{m})$ of the scattered waves at pixels $\vec{m}$ is lost and Fourier inversion to real space is incomplete~\cite{Shechtman_2015}.
+This ``phase problem'' is shared across a variety of imaging modalities, including x-ray crystallography and optical microscopy, and research in each field has arrived at a variety of techniques to obtain the phase information.

-Intensity triple correlations have been known to reveal the phase of scattered waves via the \emph{closure phase} since the 1960s \cite{Twiss_1969,Gamo_1963} and have found limited application in radio astronomy \cite{Nunez_2015, Wentz_2014, Dravins_2015, Malvimat_2014, Dravins_2013}.
-Recent work has examined the possibility of using photon pair correlations to retrieve coherent diffraction patterns from x-ray fluorescence \cite{Classen_2017, Schneider_2018, Trost_2020, Ho_2021, Lohse_2021} and to perform pulse metrology of x-ray light sources \cite{Inoue_2019, Nakamura_2020}.
-If phase retrieval for crystallography via x-ray photon triple correlations is to be attempted, we must fill in some gaps in the available algorithms.